garyzhubc/STAT406-2017/Lecture24/README.md

     ##  [8] 0.5379182 0.5657889 0.5917097 0.6141871 0.6339804 0.6528777 0.6699518
     ## [15] 0.6851985 0.6983918 0.7111051 0.7223458 0.7331388 0.7429698

-Compute the projections of the centered data on each of the 1st, 2nd and 3rd eigenvectors
+Compute the projections of the centered data on each of the 1st, 2nd and 3rd eigenvectors of the covariance matrix of the data in the matrix `a`:

 ``` r
 v1 <- as.vector(ac %*% si.svd$v[, 1])